scipy/scipy/doc/source/tutorial/interpolate.rst

 All piecewise polynomials can be constructed with N-dimensional ``y`` values.
-If ``y.ndim > 1``, it is understood as a stack of 1D ``y`` values, which are arranged along the interpolation axis (with the default value if 0).
+If ``y.ndim > 1``, it is understood as a stack of 1D ``y`` values, which are arranged along the interpolation axis (with the default value of 0).
 The latter is specified via the ``axis`` argument, and the invariant is that ``len(x) == y.shape[axis]``.
 As an example, we extend the elliptic integral example above to compute the approximation for a range of ``m`` values, using